Nelson Palacios, Director of Education and Youth Services

-The Education unit of the office of Bronx Borough President Ruben Diaz Jr. aids students, families, educators and others in attaining educational resources necessary to improve their learning environment.
-This unit, along with Borough President Diaz, his appointees to the Community Education Councils (CEC) and his appointee to the Panel for Educational Policy reviews educational policy issues and concerns regarding Bronx School Districts 7 through 12.
+The Education unit of the Office of The Bronx Borough President aids students, families, educators and others in attaining educational resources necessary to improve their learning environment.
+This unit, along the office’s appointees to the Community Education Councils (CEC) and the Panel for Educational Policy, reviews educational policy issues and concerns regarding Bronx School Districts 7 through 12.

 Community Education Councils